Jay Pitts: London Broncos

-Pitts featured in Round 1 (Swinton Lions) to Round 7 (Rochdale Hornets).
-He also played in the Challenge Cup in Round 4 (Toronto Wolfpack).
-He scored against Rochdale Hornets (1 try).
+Pitts featured in round 1 Swinton to round 7 Rochdale.
+He also played in the Challenge Cup in round 4 against the Toronto Wolfpack.

 Wakefield Trinity

 In 2020, Pitts joined Wakefield Trinity from the London Broncos.

+Pitts played 27 games for Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.

 Statistics

 Statistics do not include pre-season friendlies.